ck645/GMM_intravessel/README.md

 This repository contains the data and scripts used in the manuscript:

-**A method to assess inter- and intra- vessel shape variation in pottery using GMM**
+**A method to assess inter- and intra- vessel shape variation in pottery using outline-based geometric morphometrics (GMM)**

 The repository is organised into three directories: Figures, Scripts, and Supplementary Materials